-Mission :To educate students with the methods of quantitative and qualitative psychological research techniques and their application.
+Mission: To educate students with the methods of quantitative and qualitative psychological research techniques and their application.

-1.To understand the management of large number of variables in psychological research.
+- 1.To understand the management of large number of variables in psychological research. - 2.Learn to select from various sources a research problem, variables and formulation of hypothesis - 3.To meet the needs of researchers who are in the process of developing their research proposals, acquiring skills of data collection, analyzing their data, and those aiming to get their studies written and published.
+To further derive the prediction for developing intervention for future actions.

-2.Learn to select from various sources a research problem, variables and formulation of hypothesis
+Scientific Research: Meaning, Stages of Research, Types of Research.

-3.To meet the needs of researchers who are in the process of developing their research proposals, acquiring skills of data collection, analyzing their data, and those aiming to get their studies written and published.
-To derive the prediction for developing intervention for future action.
+Experimental and Descriptive methods: Longitudinal, Cross Sectional Research and

-COURSE CODE: PSY531
+Cross sequential Research: Nature, Uses, Advantages and limitations.

-COURSE CONTENT UNIT-I Scientific Research : Meaning, Stages of Research, Types of Research.
-Experimental and Descriptive methods: Longitudinal, Cross Sectional Research and Cross sequential Research: Nature, Uses, Advantages and limitations.
+Sampling: Concept, Types: Probability and Non -probability sampling,

-Sampling: Concept and Types, Problems of Sampling.
+, Problems related to Sampling in Research.

-Cross Cultural Research: Types, Problems of Sampling and Measurement, Emic and Etic Strategies .
+Cross Cultural Research: Types, Problems of Sampling and Measurement, Emic and Etic Strategies.